ibmresilient/resilient-python-api/python/examples/circuits/file-lookup/README.md

 ![Custom message destination](documentation/messagedestination.png)

-## Custom Fields
+### Custom Fields

-Create 2 custom fields called 'custom1' and 'custom2', both of type 'Text'.
+Create two custom fields called 'custom1' and 'custom2', both of type 'Text'.
 Add the new fields to the incident details so that you can view them.
 ![Custom Fields](documentation/customfield.png)
 ![Edit Incident Details](documentation/incidentdetails.png)

-## Automatic Action
+### Automatic Action

 Create an automatic action named 'lookup_value', associated with object type "Incident".
 Choose `filelookup` as the message destination.
 Add condition